 - Stress (43%)

-As the father of a 9-year-old and public health advocate, I find these top 10 lists of common concerns various parents have for their own children—as well as other kids across the country—makes it easier to target a specific concern and come up with a strategy to address each issue moving forward.
+As the father of a 9-year-old and a public health advocate, I find these top 10 lists of common concerns various parents have for their own children—as well as other kids across the country—makes it easier to target a specific concern and come up with a strategy to address each issue moving forward.

 Notably, the 2017 Mott Poll Report states: "Results also showed patterns by the racial/ethnic groups of parents.
 Black parents differed from Hispanic and white parents in the level of concern expressed regarding both racial inequities in health and in school violence.
 This finding likely reflects the impact of contemporary social issues on health priorities and highlights that both experiences and perceptions can differ significantly among different groups of parents.
 Recent national and local efforts to identify and address racial disparities in health are beginning to focus on these concerns."